Collectors are methods that consume the Stream and produce a new value.

 Checks if the elements of the Stream are less than or equal to the elements of another Stream

-if the Streams are less than or equal, false
+true if the Streams are less than or equal, false otherwise

 Checks if the elements of the Stream are not equal to the elements of another Stream